DefectDojo/django-DefectDojo/DOCKER.md

 *  Proxies
     *  If you're behind a corporate proxy check https://docs.docker.com/network/proxy/ .
 *  Known issues
-    * finding images only work in `dev` and `ptvsd` mode.
-Making them work in release mode requires additional configuration.
+    * finding images do not work with docker-compose yet.
+Making them work in release mode requires additional configuration, some of which will arrive in 1.7.0

 # Setup via Docker Compose - introduction